Estonia VAT guide

 The VAT filing frequency in Estonia is monthly.

-The VAT return (Form KMD), including the KMD-INF addendum where applicable (listing invoices), must be submitted to the Estonian Tax and Customs Board by the 20th of the month following the reporting period.
+The VAT return (Form KMD) must be submitted to the Estonian Tax and Customs Board by the 20th of the month following the reporting period.

 VAT penalties